Contamination Prevention and Mitigation

 CEM faced logistical challenges coordinating intrusive sub-surface investigations on numerous privately-owned properties, while ensuring that the no property owner’s business was adversely impacted.

 As effective and clear communication remains a key component of the CEM process, CEM developed a document to share with each property owner to clearly communicate the proposed boring locations, the location of the safety perimeter to be used to protect employees and customers, and the projected date and amount of time required to complete the investigations.
-When necessary, CEM made adjustments to the plan to accomodate business needs by working nights or weekends.
+When necessary, CEM made adjustments to the plan to accommodate business needs by working nights or weekends.

-As one of the key transporation projects in Maryland, the Purple Line will reduce travel time for tens of thousands of current transit riders, and allow thousands of additional citizens to commute to work and school using public transportation.
+As one of the key transportation projects in Maryland, the Purple Line will reduce travel time for tens of thousands of current transit riders, and allow thousands of additional citizens to commute to work and school using public transportation.

 CEM began its work with the Maryland Transit Administration on this project in October 2010 and continues to complete additional Phase II Investigations.

 - Maryland Transit Administration

 - Montgomery County Revenue Authority

 - City of Baltimore

 - Counties surrounding Baltimore and DC